 19. False Bay coastline

 False Bay may sound like a suspicious name for a holiday coast, but there’s no need to be startled.
 It got its name by the early navigators, who mistook the Hangklip mountain for Cape Point.
 Nowadays, False Bay represents a laid-back area with white sandy beaches and all kinds of facilities.
-With the Indian Ocean being the warmer one, False Bay is also a good choice for families.
+False Bay is also a good choice for families.
 Muizenber beach in particular is a great spot for the surfers and swimmers…and the colorful cabins are a signature feature for Instagram fanatics.

 18. Nightlife in Cape Town: Village Idiot